Sign Up for Updates

 You’re more likely to stick with your daily actions if you can find a way to balance your new activities with your daily needs.
 You still need to do your chores, keep up your social circle and all the other things that make up your day-to-day life.
 No one wants to be boring, so find the right life balance.
 That means you need to add more action than you were doing, but don’t go over the top and become so active that it’s unsustainable.

 To get all the way up that fitness mountain, you need to pace yourself.

 Change won’t happen unless you make it.
 We can all wish and hope and dream, but we won’t get fit unless we take a first action step.

 You have to be honest with yourself every day.
 If a day goes by and you haven’t had an action moment, then understand that you aren’t climbing the mountain.
 You’re standing still or even rolling back down.

 Use your community to help you rebuild and get fit.
-Your family, friends and co-workers can help you clock-up action moments and may want to join you as you steadily climb the mountain.
+Your family, friends and coworkers can help you clock up action moments and may want to join you as you steadily climb the mountain.
 You probably aren’t the only person you know who wants to get fit.
-Tell everybody what you’re trying to do and your friends will motivate you.
+Tell everybody what you’re trying to do, and your friends will motivate you.
 They’re likely to be proud of you for actively taking back control.

 Climbing that mountain is easier if you aren’t struggling up alone.

 None of my ABCs will help if you don’t commit to taking action.
 As you read this, I hope you feel motivated.
-Use that feeling right now: move your body in some way, stretch you arms out or take a deep breath and point your toes.
+Use that feeling right now: move your body in some way, stretch your arms out or take a deep breath and point your toes.
 If you’re feeling really motivated, then do a little wiggle and feel yourself smile!

 Now that you’ve started, commit to taking a few more steps up the mountain each day.
 Pretty soon you’ll look back and see how far you’ve climbed.